Home / Tarantulas / Curly Hair Tarantula (Brachypelma albopilosum)

 The Web

 These spiders can spin silk which is used for lining their burrows and protecting the eggs that are laid there.
-However, unlike other spiders, they do not make webs by using the silk.
+However, unlike other spiders, they do not make webs by using silk.

 Curly Hair Tarantula Habitat